sgnl05/sgnl05-sssd/README.md

 ## Overview

-This module installs and configures sssd.
+This module installs and configures SSSD (System Security Services Daemon)

+[SSSD][0] is used to provide access to identity and authentication remote resource through a common framework that can provide caching and offline support to the system.

 ## Usage